 Make sure that you change out your strings regularly, as strings do happen to build up dust and residue over a period of time.
 The frequency of your string changes depends upon how often you play your guitar.
 Regardless of how often you play your strings, you should be at least changing them out every couple of months.
 Make sure that you don’t take all of your strings off at once because this can cause your guitar to lose its tension over a period of time, which will result in a bent neck that will change the sound of your guitar forever.
 Instead of removing all of the strings at once, remove and replace the two lowest strings, and then move on to the next pair.
 When you go through and replace your strings, make sure that you take your time to clean the frets and the oil on the fretboard.

 You’re going to want to begin the process of cleaning your guitar by blowing away dust with a can of compressed air spray.
-You can purchase a can of compressed air of any office supply store or WalMart, as these cans are typically sold to clean computer keyboards, but can also be used to clean between your strings and the body of the guitar, as well as your fretboard.
-You’re going to want to use compressed air before you start to clean your guitar with anything else, in order to get the loose particles of dust on the surface on your instrument.
+You can purchase a can of compressed air from any office supply store or Walmart, as these cans are typically sold to clean computer keyboards, but can also be used to clean between your strings and the body of the guitar, as well as your fretboard.
+You’re going to want to use compressed air before you start to clean your guitar with anything else, in order to get the loose particles of dust on the surface of your instrument.
 This should minimize the work that you have to complete when maintaining your guitar with other cleaning supplies.

 Next, you’ll want to take a cloth that’s been dampened with warm water to remove the majority of the chemicals and dirt that has collected on your guitar since its last cleaning.
 You’re going to want to stay away from using any type of chemical cleaner on your guitar, as the chemicals in the cleaner can damage the finish on your guitar.
 When you’re dampening the cloth with water, make sure that you wring the cloth out well before you touch your instrument with that cloth.
 You’re going to want to make sure that you don’t see any liquid on the surface of your guitar as you’re going through and wiping it off.
 It’s also a good habit to practice wiping down your guitar every time you finish playing with it.
 Keep a microfiber cloth or shammy in your guitar case to wipe your guitar down with, but if you’re looking for a cheaper option, a t-shirt or a cloth diaper will work just as well.